Boxford, Suffolk

-Boxford is a large village and civil parish in the Babergh district of Suffolk, England.
-Located around six miles east of Sudbury straddling the River Box and skirted by the Holbrook, in 2005 the parish had a population of 1,270. decreasing to 1,221 at the 2011 Census.
+Boxford is a village and civil parish in the Babergh district of Suffolk, England.
+Located around six miles east of Sudbury straddling the River Box and skirted by the Holbrook.
+The parish includes the hamlets of Calais Street, Hagmore Green and Stone Street.
+In 2021 the built-up area had a population of 833.
+In 2021 the parish had a population of 1403.
+The parish borders Assington, Edwardstone, Groton, Kersey, Newton and Polstead.
+There are 87 listed buildings in Boxford.
+Boxford became a conservation area in 1973.

 History

 According to Eilert Ekwall the meaning of the village name is "the ford where box trees grow".
 During the Middle Ages, Boxford was a wool town.

 Historical writings

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described the village as:

 In 1887, John Bartholomew also wrote an entry on Boxford in the Gazetteer of the British Isles with a much shorter description:

 Governance

-An electoral ward in the same name exists.
-The population of this ward stretches north to Milden with a total population of 2,170.
+A electoral ward with the same name existed until 2019.
+The population of this ward stretched north to Milden with a total population of 2,170.

+Boxford was in the Babergh hundred, in 1894 it became part of Cosford Rural District which became part of the administrative county of West Suffolk in 1889.
+In 1974 it became part of Babergh non-metropolitan district in the non-metropolitan county of Suffolk.

 International connections

 As part of the American Bicentennial celebrations the townspeople of Boxford, Massachusetts, visited the villages of Boxford (there are three) in England during 1975 looking for the source of the name of their own village and decided that Boxford in Suffolk was likely to be where the name of their own town came from.

 As a result of this the villagers of Boxford, Suffolk, were invited to Boxford, MA, the following summer.
 This drew attention from the media: the Evening Standard incorporated a photograph of the villagers in a centre-page spread in one of their November 1975 editions, and a TV crew led by Bernard Falk for the BBC Nationwide programme accompanied the villagers when they left for a two-week stay on 23 July 1976.
 A TWA Boeing 707 was hired which flew the villagers from London Heathrow to Boston Logan, from where they were bussed to Boxford, MA, and dispersed amongst receiving families.